Native Bavarian Herbs and Flowers

 The Yellow Gentian is one of my favorites.
 They're tall plants full of yellow flowers.
 These plants are typically harvested in the Autumn and dried for later use.

 This plant has a long history as an herbal bitter and is a base ingredient in many medicines.
 However, my favorite thing about this plant is that it's intensely bitter.
 So, before Hops, the gentian was used in brewing beers!

 Yellow Alpine Anemone (Pulsatilla alpina)

 This plant is a species of flower plant native to the mountain ranges of central and southern Europe.

-This plant is a bit finicky.
+This alpine flower is a bit finicky.
 It's suitable for growing in wet, drained soil in full sun.
-It's a robust plant but doesn't grow well in cold, wet winters.
+It's a robust plant but doesn't grow well in cold temperatures or wet winters.

 European trollius (Trollius europaeus)